-This is an introductory microbiology course covering the following topics: prokaryotic cell structure, metabolism, growth, genetics, pathogenesis; viruses; the eukaryotic microbes, fungi and protozoa; epidemiology, control of microbial growth, specific and nonspecific immunity and immune disorders.
+This is an introductory microbiology course covering the following topics: prokaryotic cell structure, metabolism, growth, genetics, pathogenesis; viruses; the eukaryotic microbes, fungi, and protozoa; epidemiology, control of microbial growth, specific and nonspecific immunity, and immune disorders.
 Students must show completion of prerequisite courses with a C or better.
+More information

 BIOL 2200 General Zoology

-This course is a survey course of the classification, evolution, ecology, anatomy and physiology of animals.
-The lab portion of this course reemphasizes lecture concepts and offers hands-on experience with representative members of organisms studied in lecture.
+This course is a survey course on the classification, evolution, ecology, anatomy, and physiology of animals.
+The lab portion of this course reemphasizes lecture concepts and offers hands-on experience with representative members of organisms studied in the lecture.
+More information

 BIOL 2300 Genetics

 This course presents the fundamental concepts of classical transmission genetics and modern molecular genetics.
-Topics include Mendelian genetics, linkage and mapping, chromosomal anomalies, population and evolutionary genetics, biotechnology and nucleic acid analysis.
+Topics include Mendelian genetics, linkage and mapping, chromosomal anomalies, population and evolutionary genetics, biotechnology, and nucleic acid analysis.
+More information